sakthipriyadhanusu/Software-Testing-Laboratory/EXP5.md

+## EX NO:5 BINARY SEARCH

 ### AIM:
-Write a python program to check the number is Armstrong number or not and inspect for failures.
+Write a python program for Binary Search and inspect for failures.

 ### Algorithm:

 1. Start the program.
-2. Read an integer input number.
-3. Initialize the variables current_digit, sum = 0, and num = number.
-4. Repeat Steps 5 to 7 until num > 0
-5.	current_digit = (num % 10).
-6.	sum = sum + (current_digit * current_digit * current_digit).
+2. Get the list from the user
+3. Get the element to be searched
+4. Compare the mid element with the key, if same return the index
+5. If key is greater, search it in the right side, else search it in the left side.
+6. If not found return -1
 7. Stop the program.
-7.	num = num / 10.
-8. Check if sum == number.
-If true, print "It is an Armstrong Number."
-Otherwise, print "It is not an Armstrong Number."
-9. Stop the program.

 ### Program:
 ```